chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 - `False` (default): No padding is applied during tokenization.
 Sequences retain their natural lengths (after truncation to `max_length` if specified).
 During training, `DataCollatorWithPadding` dynamically pads each batch to the length of the longest sequence in that batch.

-This is particularly good because of
-- Efficiency: Less wasted computation and memory because short sequences aren’t padded up to a global maximum.
 - Trade-offs: Batch shapes vary at runtime.
 This is generally fine (and typical) on CPU/GPU training.

 Advantages: